 Elevate the everyday and become your guests’ new travel standard.
 Providing little touches like these can make a stay feel effortless, stress-free, and spa-like.
 Don’t fret over which brands to use.
 Guests will likely be impressed by your intention to make their travels easier.

-A phenomenal stay is all in the details.
+A phenomenal guest experience is all in the details.
 Sure, you may have a breathtaking ocean view.
-But if you’re leaving guests threadbare towels and a soiled shower curtain, the experience could feel downright dingy (and you’ll probably hear about it in their reviews).
+But if you’re leaving Airbnb guests with threadbare bath towels and a soiled shower curtain, the experience could feel downright dingy (and you’ll probably hear about it in their reviews).